 Study Away engaged learning experiences can facilitate developing real-world competitive advantages over those who do not study away, such as those below:

-- increase fluency in another language,
+- Increase fluency in another language

-- acquire a broader cultural perspective,
+- Acquire a broader cultural perspective

-- obtain a better understanding of the thoughts and opinions of others,
+- Obtain a better understanding of the thoughts and opinions of others

-- enhance ability to achieve goals independently, and
+- Enhance ability to achieve goals independently

-- develop unique employability skills that set students apart and can be incorporated to enhance resumes.
+- Develop unique employability skills that set students apart and can be incorporated to enhance resumes

+All Study Away courses require instructor approval prior to registration.
 Students completing courses offered under the auspices of SAP receive ECCE Engagement Experience credit and may request ECCE Global Awareness credit by submitting a Student Petition for UNI 460, UNI 470 and UNI 480.